Kempsville, Virginia: History

 On November 14 or 15, 1775, John Ackiss, the son of a former member of the Virginia House of Burgesses and six others were killed by Colony of Virginia Governor Lord Dunmore's British forces during the Battle of Kemp's Landing.
 These seven men were the first American Revolutionary War casualties in Virginia.
 In 1929, the Daughters of the American Revolution erected a plaque "Skirmish of Kempsville" near the site.

 On November 16, 1775, Lord Dunmore entered Kempsville in triumph.
-Dunmore captured the Colonial Commander then set up his headquarters at Logan’s home.
+Dunmore captured the Colonial commander, then set up his headquarters at Logan's home.
 Those who swore an oath of allegiance to King George III wore a red badge on their breasts.

-After the November 16, 1775 Battle of Kempsville, George Logan entertained Lord Dunmore at his home.
+After the November 16, 1775, Battle of Kempsville, George Logan entertained Lord Dunmore at his home.
 This house became the home of Dr. R. E. Whitehead.

-In 1778, the Princess Anne County Court House was moved to Kemp’s Landing from New Town.
-From 1778-1824, Kempsville was the location of the county seat of Princess Anne County.
+In 1778, the Princess Anne County Court House was moved to Kemp's Landing from New Town.
+From 1778 to 1824, Kempsville was the location of the county seat of Princess Anne County.

 On August 13, 1779, nine African slaves were sold at public auction at Kempsville.
 They had been taken by the Continental frigates Boston and Deane then transported in the privateer Enterprise.

-Also on August 13, 1779, a British sloop of war the “Mermaid,” was sold at public auction at Kempsville by order of the Admiralty Court then held at Hampton.
+Also on August 13, 1779, the British sloop of war Mermaid was sold at public auction at Kempsville by order of the Admiralty Court then held at Hampton.

 On May 5, 1783, the town of Kempsville was incorporated in Princess Anne County, Virginia.

 On September 5, 1814, during the War of 1812, the Princess Anne County Court ordered that its records be moved to safety in North Carolina.
 On March 6, 1815, the Court ordered the clerk to retrieve its records from North Carolina.
 On July 28, 1815, the Court allocated money to six men to retrieve the records.